Kavinesh-R/Terraform-Basics/EC2-instance-creation/README.md

 Happy Terraforming!

-You can add this content to a file named "README.md" in the same directory where you have the Terraform configuration file (main.tf).
+You can add this content to a file named "README.md" in the same directory where you have the Terraform configuration file (ec2 Creation.tf).
 Make sure to update any placeholders (e.g., <PUBLIC_IP_ADDRESS>) with actual values before committing the README.md file to your GitHub repository.